C O P Y R I G H T :

 “Ashton, what are you doing?”
 She spoke softly, like a secret.

 “I...I just... need a hug.”
 He mumbled.
 Ashton couldn’t describe how infinitely tender this moment was for him.
-Her perfume engulfed him.
-Everything intensified by this inexplicable move he made.
 It surprised him too.
+Maybe he felt sorry for his behavior or maybe he didn’t want this person also to leave him as everyone did.

 Emily’s mind went completely blind, and her body responded to him on her own accord.
 She copied him, hugging him back.